Chapter 6 Post-Construction and Operations and Maintenance Guidance

 • 6.1 Property Owner Inspections and Maintenance

-Post-construction, the property owner is responsible for inspecting and performing long-term maintenance of all stormwater management practices (SMPs) and the associated drainage areas in accordance with the Operations and Maintenance (O&M) Agreement, the Philadelphia Water Department (PWD) Stormwater Regulations (Stormwater Regulations) (Section 1.2) or applicable design criteria for Stormwater Retrofit projects that have received Stormwater Grant funding, and the Philadelphia Property Maintenance Code.
-SMPs and associated drainage areas must be continually inspected and maintained to ensure long-term functionality in accordance with the approved design function.
-Property owners are expected to document inspection and maintenance activity for each SMP.
+Post construction, the property owner assumes responsibility for inspecting and maintaining all installed stormwater management practices (SMPs) and associated drainage areas in accordance with their Operations and Maintenance (O&M) Agreement.
+Additionally, there may be other O&M responsibilities from the Philadelphia Water Department (PWD) Stormwater Regulations (Stormwater Regulations) (Section 1.2), design criteria for Stormwater Retrofit projects that have received Stormwater Grant funding, and Philadelphia Property Maintenance Code requirements that apply.
+SMPs and associated drainage areas must be continually inspected and maintained to ensure the long-term functionality of the approved design.
+Property owners are expected to document the inspection and maintenance activity for each SMP.
 Maintenance and inspection records should be submitted when applying for Stormwater Credit renewals (Section 6.3).
-These records can also assist PWD at the time of PWD inspections.
-An SMP-specific, site-specific SMP Maintenance Guide, prepared by the designer and submitted to, and reviewed by, PWD during the Post‑Construction Stormwater Management Plan (PCSMP) Review Phase, should be provided to and implemented by the property owner as a guide for long-term O&M of the SMPs on-site.
-A sample of a compiled SMP Maintenance Guide is available in Appendix G for reference, along with Maintenance Schedule Form templates and related maintenance information.
+These records can also assist PWD staff during the Department’s own periodic inspections.
+An SMP-specific and site-specific SMP Maintenance Guide, prepared by the designer and reviewed by PWD during the Post-Construction Stormwater Management Plan (PCSMP) Review Phase, should be provided to the property owner as a road map for the long-term upkeep of on-site SMPs.
+The Manual’s Appendix G includes a compiled SMP Maintenance Guide sample for reference, along with SMP Maintenance Schedule Form templates and related maintenance information.

 Operations and Maintenance Agreement

-O&M Agreements are created during the development phase of a project and are recorded against the property with the Philadelphia Department of Records.
-Accordingly, the Agreements run with the land, not the owner, if and when the property is sold or otherwise conveyed.
-Therefore, when a new owner assumes ownership of the property, they also assume all responsibilities of the property owner, as described in the Agreement.
-PWD does not take action against property owners for projects that do not advance to construction.
+O&M Agreements are created during the development phase of a project and recorded against the property’s deed with the Philadelphia Department of Records.
+Accordingly, these Agreements remain tied to the land—not the owner—whenever the property is sold or otherwise conveyed.
+Thus, when a new owner acquires the property, they also assume all maintenance responsibilities outlined in the Agreement.
+PWD does not pursue legal action against property owners for projects that do not advance to construction.

-The property owner of record is bound by the O&M Agreement and must maintain the SMPs such that they adequately perform their designed functions.
-The Agreement also requires the property owner to maintain the site in accordance with the Approved PCSMP, prohibiting alterations including the conversion of pervious areas to impervious cover without authorization from PWD.
-In certain developments, a Homeowner’s Association (HOA) or Condominium Association may assume the responsibility for maintenance.
-In these instances, PWD recommends that the O&M responsibilities associated with SMPs be incorporated in the declaration for the HOA or Condominium Association.
+The property owner of record is bound by the O&M Agreement and must maintain the SMPs so that they perform adequately and as designed.
+Furthermore, the Agreement requires that the property owner maintain the site in accordance with the Approved PCSMP and prohibits alterations, including the conversion of pervious areas to impervious cover, without authorization from PWD.
+In certain types of developments, a Homeowner’s Association (HOA) or Condominium Association (COA) may assume maintenance responsibilities.
+In these cases, PWD recommends that all O&M responsibilities associated with SMPs be incorporated into the legal declaration of the HOA or COA.

-As described in Chapter 4, SMPs consist of multiple components (e.g., inflow, conveyance, storage, outflow, and vegetation, etc.).
-Each of these components must be inspected and maintained regularly to properly function.
-Property owners, or individuals conducting inspections on the property owner’s behalf, must have a strong working knowledge and understanding of each SMP and its critical design components prior to conducting inspections (Chapter 4).
+As described in Chapter 4, SMPs consist of multiple components (e.g., inflow, conveyance, storage, outflow, vegetation, and so on).
+Each of these components must be regularly inspected and maintained to ensure proper functionality.
+Property owners, or those parties designated to conduct inspections on an owner’s behalf, must have a strong working knowledge and understanding of each SMP and its critical design components prior to conducting inspections (Chapter 4).

-Frequent SMP inspections performed by the property owner are critical to identifying and remediating small maintenance issues before they have the potential to become large, costly repairs.
-Routine inspections should be performed by the property owner at least four times per year, preferably at the end of each season but should be modified based on the property owner’s findings and frequencies or activities modified as necessary.
-Property owners should perform additional inspections throughout the year, especially during and after large rain events, to ensure that SMPs are functioning as designed.
+Frequent property owner SMP inspections are critical to identifying and remediating minor maintenance concerns before they potentially become major issues requiring costly repairs.
+Property owners should perform routine inspections at least four times per year, preferably at the close of each season, though additional inspections are recommended throughout the year—particularly during and after large rain events—to ensure that SMPs are functioning as designed.

-The primary purpose of an inspection is to make sure an SMP is properly functioning and, if not, to identify corrective actions that are required to restore proper function.
-A properly functioning SMP allows water to freely enter at each inflow point, collect within the storage areas, infiltrate into the soil or, depending on the design, freely drain through an outlet control structure to a downstream conveyance system.
-During inspections, owners are to note the following conditions:
+An inspection’s primary purpose is to ensure the SMP is functioning correctly; if it is not, corrective actions must be identified to restore proper function.
+An optimally functioning SMP will allow water to freely enter each inflow point, collect within its storage areas, infiltrate into the soil, and—depending on the design—freely drain through an outlet control structure to a downstream conveyance system.
+During inspections, owners should look for the following conditions:

 • Emergency spillways and overflows are clear of debris;